Contact Us

 — Rosita

 Meet Rosa Maria Guzman, aka Rosita.
 Rosita graduated from Mi Esperanza's Sewing course in 2019.
-She is 56 years old, married, a mother of 4, and a grandmother of 5.
+She is married, a mother of four, and a grandmother of five.

 Rosita during sewing class

 Rosita learned about Mi Esperanza through Mi Esperanza's production manager, Aurora Romero.
 Rosita and Aurora attend church together.
 Rosita was very curious about the work of Mi Esperanza.
-As soon as she found out she qualified for the Sewing course, Rosita asked for permission at work to attend classes, and she enrolled in the sewing course.
+As soon as she found out she qualified for the Sewing course, Rosita asked for permission at work to attend classes and enrolled in the course.

 ROSITA AT A GLANCE